 All the records containing the specified keyword will be filtered and displayed as shown below.
 The Search option will search the data across all the columns.

-Spiro Reports allows you to dynamically filter the tabular view to display only certain rows based on a filter criteria.
+Spiro Reports allows you to dynamically filter the tabular view to display only certain rows based on filter criteria.
 You can filter a column depending on its data type.
-Spiro Reports offer various filtering options to filter your data, for example: filters based on specific numeric ranges, date ranges, individual values etc. You can apply filters for multiple columns at a time (to know more refer Filtering).
+Spiro Reports offer various filtering options to filter your data, for example, filters based on specific numeric ranges, date ranges, individual values, etc. You can apply filters for multiple columns at a time (to know more refer to Filtering).

 To apply a filter,

 - Click on the Filter button on the toolbar and select the filter that you wish to apply for each column from the drop-down as shown below.

 - Click Apply to apply the filter and Save to save the filter with a name.

 - To delete a filter, click on the Filter button and then click on the delete icon next to the filter name.

 - The filter that you create is applicable only to you (the user who creates the tabular view).
 It does not apply when you share the report.
 However, the shared user can create his/her own set of filters.